 Mission & Vision Statements

-The IOHSK’s mission is to promote professional growth and achievement of professionals, professors, scholars, researchers, undergraduate and graduate students, and practitioners in the related fields of Health, Sports, and Kinesiology, and preparation for global competitiveness by fostering professional excellence.
+The IOHSK’s mission is to promote the professional growth and achievement of professionals, professors, scholars, researchers, undergraduate and graduate students, and practitioners in the related fields of Health, Sports, and Kinesiology and preparation for global competitiveness by fostering professional excellence.
 The followings are specific mission and vision statements of the IOHSK.